Ella Masar: Personal life

 Masar is a Christian.
-Masar came out as lesbian on March 17, 2015.
+Masar came out as a lesbian on March 17, 2015.
 On July 6, 2015, Masar married Canadian teammate Erin McLeod in Vancouver following the 2015 FIFA Women's World Cup.
 The two co-hosted a regular online web show called The Ella and Erin Show while playing for the Chicago Red Stars and later the Houston Dash in order to promote home games and give away tickets to fans.
 Masar and McLeod underwent an amicable separation in 2019, followed by divorce.

 Masar is currently in a relationship with German soccer player Babett Peter.
 In September 2020, Masar gave birth to a baby boy.
-She married her partner Babet Peter on 21 July 2022.
+Masar and Peter married on July 21, 2022.